• Europes biggest bike selection

 WTB Volt Chromoly

-The WTB Volt Chromoly is an excellent all-round mountain bike saddle, made to be comfortable for long days in the saddle without letting you down in its performance.
-The saddle has a gently curved shape to provide support and while it does not have a traditional cut-out, it does have a depression in the top to provide pressure relief.
-While the Volt is not squishy by any means, it is nicely padded, making it a good option for those who prioritize comfort.
+The WTB Volt Chromoly is an excellent all-around mountain bike saddle.
+It is comfortable for long days in the saddle without letting you down in its performance.
+The saddle has a gently curved shape to provide support, and while it does not have a traditional cut-out, it does have a depression in the top to provide pressure relief.
+While the Volt is not squishy, it is nicely padded, making it a good option for those who prioritize comfort.

 🚲